 The new film “Paper Makers” explores the modern day story of the U.S. paper industry—an industry that’s worked in tandem with nature for many years.
 The film explores how the industry uses every part of the tree, leaving nothing wasted.
 How recycling, the familiar part of paper’s sustainability story, is just one way the industry cares for the planet.
-And, how the people who depend on forests for a living replant trees—in fact, nearly two trees are planted for every tree harvested.
+And, how the people who depend on forests for a living replant trees—in fact, nearly twice the volume of trees are replanted.
 Watch today, and read more below.

 What is the circular economy?
 It’s a system focused on recycling, renewing and reusing precious resources.
 Every time you use a paper bag or reach for a product that’s packaged in paper, you’re playing an important role in this new kind of economy.
 How?
 Products made from paper come from trees, a natural, renewable resource.
-The paper industry plants roughly twice as much wood as is harvested every year, with the result that there are now 20% more trees in North America than there were 50 years ago.
+The paper industry plants roughly twice as much wood as is harvested every year.

 That’s something a star of "Paper Makers" knows intimately.
 “The really cool thing about trees is that there are many ways to regenerate and start over — a new forest,” says Alex Singleton, a fiber specialist in Georgia.
 “With other resources, you can’t do that.”

 Even though paper is naturally sustainable, the industry devotes considerable resources into making sure that paper is minimizing human impact on the environment.
 Jacob Cude, a senior geospatial analyst at a large pulp and paper manufacturer, views the earth with satellite technology to help coordinate harvest, replanting and habitat plans to ensure forests are used and cared for properly.